 According to Surah Nisa

 Another interesting feat of my family inheritance is that I not only inherit from my parents (as above) and my wife (1/4), I will also inherit from my sister as she has only one daughter, so it allows us to explore another scenario.
 One third of my sister’s wealth would be inherited by my parents (ie 1/6 each) as they are among those with primary responsibility for my niece.
 Her husband ie my brother in law will inherit 1/4 of what she leaves, like I inherited from my wife.
-And the rest will be divided equally between me and my only niece.
-And I have this allocation because I am responsible for well being of my niece, she is my responsibility (after father, paternal side and my parents).
-So in simple terms if my sister dies under current circumstance with £100, this is how her inheritance would be divided if she left £100
+And the rest will go to my only niece.
+But if my parents were not alive I too will get inheritance because I too am responsible for my niece.

 According to Surah Nisa